-These processes for beginning to understand the impacts of tourism are supported by a thorough participatory assessment phase as outlined in the next section of this chapter.
+These processes for beginning to understand the impacts of tourism are supported by a thorough participatory assessment phase as outlined later in this chapter.
 In all contexts, during the assessment and planning phases, a balance needs to be struck between the needs of the host community, tourists and the surrounding environment.